 Splitting the delivery up geographically can help improve open rates, so that the email arrives at a sensible time, usually early morning local time.

 These are unavoidable, people move jobs, retire or lose their jobs all the time.
-Anything above 5% is considered poor in the industry and a good provider should offer to replace or in some other way compensate for a high bounce rate.
+Anything above 5% is considered poor in the industry, over 10% may well land you in trouble with an email provider.
+A good provider should offer to replace or in some other way compensate for a high bounce rate.

 Step five: Analyze and refine